 - Combine the applesauce and white glue in a mixing bowl with a

-dough is formed.
-(The glue makes the dough easier to work and
+dough forms.
+(The glue makes the dough easier to work, and

 increases the strength and durability of the finished items.)

 - Remove the dough from the bowl and knead the mixture until it

 turns into a firm clay.
 Add more cinnamon if the dough is tacky,

 - Let the dough sit for about 30 minutes in a covered bowl before

 To make ornaments: Roll out the dough between layers of wax

 paper to a thickness of 1/8" to 1/4".
 Use cookie cutters to cut out

 desired shapes.
 Use a toothpick or straw to cut out a hole near the top